-1. Cannesson M, Le Manach Y, Hofer CK, Goarin JP, Lehot JJ, Vallet B, Tavernier B. Assessing the diagnostic accuracy of pulse pressure variations for the prediction of fluid responsiveness: a "gray zone" approach.
+^{1.} Cannesson M, Le Manach Y, Hofer CK, Goarin JP, Lehot JJ, Vallet B, Tavernier B. Assessing the diagnostic accuracy of pulse pressure variations for the prediction of fluid responsiveness: a "gray zone" approach.
 Anesthesiology.
 2011 Aug; 115(2): 231-41.

-Fluid management suggestions provided by the AFM feature can be compromised by factors such as:

-- Inaccurate FT-CO measurements - Acute changes in FT-CO measurements secondary to vasoactive medication administration, patient repositioning or surgical interventions - Bleeding at rates similar to, or greater than, the rate of fluid delivery - Arterial line interference

-Always review patient hemodynamic status before complying with AFM suggestions.
+CAUTION Fluid management suggestions provided by the AFM feature can be compromised by factors such as: Inaccurate FT-CO measurements Acute changes in FT-CO measurements secondary to vasoactive medication administration, patient repositioning or surgical interventions Bleeding at rates similar to, or greater than, the rate of fluid delivery Arterial line interference Always review patient hemodynamic status before complying with AFM suggestions.
 Accurate stroke volume variation (SVV) measurement is necessary for the AFM software feature to make fluid management suggestions.
-Patients must be:

-- mechanically ventilated - have a tidal volume of ≥8 mL/kg

-When using both AFM algorithm and HPI parameter smart alerts simultaneously, it is important to consider that AFM algorithm fluid recommendation behavior is based upon a prediction of fluid responsiveness, while HPI parameter smart alert behaviors are based upon identification of potential underlying mechanism(s) to prevent or treat hypotension.
+Patients must be: • mechanically ventilated • have a tidal volume of ≥8 mL/kg NOTE When using both AFM algorithm and HPI parameter smart alerts simultaneously, it is important to consider that AFM algorithm fluid recommendation behavior is based upon a prediction of fluid responsiveness, while HPI parameter smart alert behaviors are based upon identification of potential underlying mechanism(s) to prevent or treat hypotension.
 As such, these two software features are considering different targets and patient hemodynamic conditions, and should be considered independently.
-Current patient hemodynamics should be reviewed prior to determining the most appropriate course of action.
-See Acumen Hypotension Prediction Index (HPI) Software Feature on page 191 for more information on that feature.
+Current patient hemodynamics should be reviewed prior to

-13.3.3 Help Screens for AFM Software Feature
+13.4.3 Help Screens for AFM Software Feature